1 (888) 505-5689

-You probably see interactive content all day.
+You probably see interactive infographics and content all day.
 It’s so prevalent, it might not even register to you what it is.
 Between quizzes and calculators and maps, it’s easy to forget that all of those things are considered pieces of interactive content that take time and talent to create.
-In this newsletter, we’re going to look at some truly great examples of interactive content and what makes interactive content so great.
+In this newsletter, we’re going to look at how to create interactive infographics and content and what makes interactive content so great.

 Before we go through those awesome examples, it’s important to understand the criteria for a great piece of interactive content.
 It boils down to its effectiveness.
 If it gets the user to follow through the entire piece of content and perform the intended action, it’s effective.
 It informs, educates, and/or generates sales.
 It goes viral.
 It gets shared.
 It needs to engage the user.
 If the user doesn’t feel compelled to get through the entire piece of content, it’s a dud.